hugokrul/graphicsP2/readme.txt

 Demonstration scene:
 - All engine functionality you implement must be visible in the demo.
 A high quality demo will increase your grade.
     =>  If you start the application, you can see the entire scene and move around using the controls.
+        You see a big guy rotating with the teapot in it's hand. the teapot has a little teapot beneath it.
+So the parent of the little teapot is the big teapot.
+The parent of the big teapot is the guy.
+The parent of the guy is the floor and the parent of the floor is the world.
+        You can also see we implemented the light here.

 Documentation:
 - Describe which features you implemented.
 Describe the controls for your demo.